If you’ve been having some back or neck pain while working lately, it might be time to assess things. The dangers of sitting badly are real.

 - Ergonomic chairs: check out our reclining chairs and executive chairs guide to get you started.

-- Kneeling chairs: an alternative way to sit a desk, kneeling chairs are known to be quite effective for many people.
+- Kneeling chairs: an alternative way to sit at a desk, kneeling chairs are known to be quite effective for many people.

 - Saddle chairs: common among healthcare professionals, some ergonomic saddle chairs have been effectively designed for the office.